 The 2019 International Visualise Your Thesis competition showcase is powered by figshare.

 Sponsorship enquiries are welcome at any time.
 Businesses interested in finding out more about sponsorship opportunities associated with the competition should email firstname.lastname@example.org for further information and a sponsorship prospectus.

 The 2019 International Visualise Your Thesis Competition.

-We invite universities to participate by running a local Visualise Your Thesis competition using our guidelines and competition kit.
+We invited universities to participate by running a local Visualise Your Thesis competition using our guidelines and competition kit.
 Each participating institution will provide a finalist for the online 2019 International Visualise Your Thesis Competition.
 The competition is for currently-enrolled PhD, MPhil, and Professional Doctorate (Research) candidates.

-You will be asked to agree to the Competition Terms and Conditions and to read our Privacy statement.
+Registering institutions were asked to agree to the Competition Terms and Conditions and to read our Privacy statement.